 Upon leaving the Open Computer Lab the chair is to be pushed underneath the desk, the computer properly turned off and the keyboard tray returned to a position underneath the table.
-Students should report unsafe, damaged and non-functioning equipment in the Open Computer Lab to the security guard.
+Students should report unsafe, damaged and non-functioning equipment in the Open Computer Lab to Campus Police.